 What a Venture Partner Does

 Venture partners specialise in helping organisations that undertake complex and uncertain projects.
-Their expertise and processes are designed to deliver difficult projects.
+Their processes are designed to deliver difficult projects.
 There are five key actions for the venture partners:

 - Get clarity on outcomes – Spend time understanding what the project is trying to achieve for the user and the business.
 Don’t jump into discussing product features and the technology required to deliver it without fully defining its purpose.

-- Put experts in place – You need the right blend of people in your team to have your desired outcome realised.
-They need to have some experience in an outcome-based approach to projects.
+- Put experts in place – You need the right team to have your desired outcome realised.
+They need to have experience in an outcome-based approach to projects.
 Every action has to be justified against a specific outcome.

 The Ideal Venture Partner Client

 Having worked with several startups and larger corporate partners on projects with a high degree of uncertainty, we consider three things when partnering with a new business:

 - There’s a solid vision for the outcome of the project.

 - The client is open to different ways of achieving the outcome.